apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 ### h. create the "offline apps" drive

-You should still be in your live system, but if you're not then complete [section e](#e-boot-into-the-live-system) again.
+You should still be in the "online" Ubuntu system, but if you're not then complete [section e](#e-boot-into-the-online-system) again.

 # download apt-get dependencies

 \- add repositories

-For some reason the live Ubuntu system doesn't have the normal apt-get repositories added by default, so we need to add them:
+For some reason the usb booted Ubuntu system doesn't have the normal apt-get repositories added by default, so we need to add them:

 {% highlight bash %}
 $ sudo apt-add-repository universe